Queen Bitch: Composition

 As a tribute to the Velvet Underground, the song contains numerous references to the band, both musically and lyrically.
 The handwritten sleeve notes on the back cover of Hunky Dory read: "some V.U.
 White Light returned with thanks", acknowledging the influence of "I'm Waiting for the Man" and "White Light/White Heat".
 Meanwhile, the line "trying hard to pull sister Flo" is a reference to "Sister Ray".

 The song starts with a countdown from Bowie leading into an eight-bar introduction, starting with his 12-string acoustic guitar before Ronson's thrashy electric guitar enters.
 While author Peter Doggett considers the main riff to be similar to the Velvet Underground's "Sweet Jane", O'Leary and biographer Nicholas Pegg state that it was borrowed from Eddie Cochran's "Three Steps to Heaven".
 After the bass and drums enter, a second guitar arrives, mixed into the left channel.
 O'Leary notes that Ronson's guitars clash throughout the track: the left-mixed guitar is raw, playing random tones rather than chords, while the right-mixed guitar "imposes itself on the acoustic" and doubles the bass part in the bars before the refrains.
 Bolder's bassline jumps octaves and goes up and down the G scale in the verses.

 The lyrics of "Queen Bitch" are provocative.
 They concern a character whose male lover looks for drag queens and hookups on the street after the main character refuses his advances.
-As he watches his lover from the eleventh floor of his apartment building, he describes the drag queen wearing stereotypical attire, such as "satin and tat" and a "bipperty-bopperty hat", while stunned that his partner has stooped so low, proclaiming that he could do better than that.
+As he watches his lover from the eleventh floor of his apartment building, he describes the drag queen wearing stereotypical attire, such as "satin and tat" and a "bipperty-bopperty hat".
 The phrase "satin and tat" was a saying made by dancer Lindsay Kemp, who used it to describe, in Pegg's words, "his taste in theatricality".
 Author James Perone notes that the sexual orientation of the narrator is unclear, meaning they could be homosexual or bisexual.
 He also addresses the "campiness" in Bowie's vocal performance and makes comparisons to Elton John's song "Daniel".

 While the majority of Hunky Dory is categorised as art pop and melodic pop rock, "Queen Bitch" features a style akin to glam rock and proto-punk.
 Concurrently, the song is primarily guitar-led rather than piano-led, leading Pegg to call it Hunky Dory's "least representative track".
 Biographers and BBC Music's Daryl Easlea would note that the song's glam rock sound foreshadowed the direction Bowie was going to take on his next album The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972).